 A student can major in multiple areas or have multiple minors.
 The multiple degree application form must be completed in order to declare multiple majors in different schools.
-If you are interested in multiple majors, consult with your academic advisor to see how multiple degrees fit into your academic plan.
+If you are interested in pursuing more than one major at Loyola, consult with your academic advisor to see how multiple degrees fit into your academic plan.

 The Career Development Center offers a variety of resources for selecting your major.
 These range from conversation with Career Advisors, workshops and classes for exploring career interests, and resources for connecting majors to careers.
 The CDC also created this presentation for Major Discernment

 Talk to your academic advisor about the logistics of choosing a major and planning toward graduation.

 Directions for declaring your major in LOCUS can be found here.

 To add/change/drop your major(s) or minor(s), please log into LOCUS and select "Change Major/Minor" within your Academics tab in your Student Center.
 View instructions.

 What Can I Do With This Major? - Most majors do not provide a direct path to a career, so this resource can help you generate ideas and think outside the boundary of what you already know about majors and careers.
 You can reach this site using the link in the Career Tools box at the lower right of the CDC homepage.

 The Center for Experiential Learning (CEL): CEL offers service learning experiences and academic internships that can help you bring the knowledge gained from your major into the community to help assist you in deciding on what career path you may want to choose after you graduate.